- Mr. Jeff Dorr, SJ

 Fr.
 Nathan Wendt, SJ

 Fr.
-Nathan Wendt, SJ serves as assistant to the president of Creighton Prep and as chaplain of Jesuit Academy.
+Nathan Wendt, SJ serves as assistant to the president of Creighton Prep, as the director of Loyola Scholars and as a teacher and chaplain at Jesuit Academy.
 He attended St. Ignatius High School in Cleveland, Ohio, where he was born and raised.
 Fr.
 Wendt entered the Wisconsin Province of the Society of Jesus in 2003 after earning a Bachelor of Arts in Public Relations from Marquette University in 2001 and having worked in Milwaukee and Omaha.